gnpy.core

 gnpy.core.network.set_amplifier_voa(amp, power_target, power_mode)

-This node can be a transceiver or a ROADM (same function called in both cases). go through each link staring from this_node until next Roadm or Transceiver and set gain and delta_p according to configurations set by user. power_mode = True, set amplifiers delta_p and effective_gain power_mode = False, set amplifiers effective_gain and ignore delta_p config: set it to None
+Go through each link starting from this_node until next Roadm or Transceiver and set the amplifiers (Edfa and multiband) according to configurations set by user.
+Computes the gain for Raman finers and records it as the gain for reference design. power_mode = True, set amplifiers delta_p and effective_gain power_mode = False, set amplifiers effective_gain and ignore delta_p config: set it to None. records the computed dp in an internal variable for autodesign purpose.

 gnpy.core.network.set_fiber_input_power(network, fiber, equipment, pref_ch_db)